 In the Sales division, the use cases include fit-out projects for hardware stores, like creating retail areas to showcase ABUS products.
 In consultation with users, the project team analyzed the typical project steps and created a project template (blueprint) in Wrike.
 Next, they listed the background information required for these projects — including customer ID, customer contact details, project type (conversion or renovation) — and the project deadline.
 Mühlhoff explains, “To obtain these attributes, we created a request form in Wrike that allows field sales staff to enter the data when they’re with the customer, to submit the form, and to automatically create a new project in our folder structure with the relevant user rights.
 Wrike is extremely versatile and enables seamless collaboration across multiple departments.”

-ABUS recently augmented its Enterprise licenses with Wrike for Marketers.
-This enables the company to build product catalogs that improve coordination and feedback between the creative department and the Product Management and Sales divisions.
+ABUS has also built product catalogs that improve coordination and feedback between the creative department and the Product Management and Sales divisions.
 Mühlhoff reasons, “Since the catalog creation project is implemented in Wrike, it obviously makes sense to edit the media assets there too.
-Users can mark up and add comments to a PDF directly in Wrike using Wrike Proof, which is easier and more efficient than having to download, edit, and re-upload a file.”
+Users can mark up and add comments to a PDF directly in Wrike, which is easier and more efficient than having to download, edit, and re-upload a file.”
 Versioning ensures that everyone is working on the latest edits, and feedback can be queried directly in the file, which makes collaboration more transparent and reduces the number of revision cycles.
 “Wrike’s enhanced proofing features save us a lot of time and hassle on creative projects,” adds Mühlhoff.

 Thanks to the intensive support provided during rollout and beyond, Mühlhoff achieved a high level of user activity and observed that collaboration was improving with Wrike.
 “We now share information more quickly, we’re much more focused, and our work is more structured,” he explains.
 “User acceptance is extremely good in virtually every division.
 Our procedures, projects, and processes are now better documented and easier to follow.
 The ability to document verbal agreements in Wrike has improved the level of reliability and commitment in our internal collaboration.
 And if you can increase the level of commitment in what you think, say, and do, then not only do you have more reliable planning, more successful projects, and a more efficient organization, you also start to build a culture of trust.”